material-motion/material-motion/starmap/specifications/streams/IndefiniteObservable/README.md

 This class should be **private**.

-This class should optionally store an `Unsubscribe` function.
+This class should store an `Unsubscribe` function.
+The first time `Unsubscribe` is called, it should call the `Disconnect` function returned by `connect`.
+Thereafter, it should do nothing.  (`Disconnect` shouldn't be called more than once per connection.)

 When the Subscription is deallocated it should invoke unsubscribe.